sadaqat120/MSR-Video-Clipper/README.md

 ## 🔐 License

-This tool is for educational purposes and private use only.
+This tool is for private use only.
 To request permission to use or distribute, open an issue or request via the download link.

 ---